MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/bot-based-action-plugin.md

 ## Add actions to bot-based message extension

-1. **Define Parameters for Action Commands**: In your manifest, within the action command section, add the parameters and its descriptions which you need for that command.
-Here's an example of how to define parameters:
+1. **Define Parameters for Action Commands**: In your manifest, within the action command section, define the parameters along with their descriptions for the command.
+The following snippet is an example to define parameters:

     ```json
     "composeExtensions": [